usnistgov/metaschema/website/content/specification/syntax/instances.md

 The optional `<description>` element is a [single line of markup](/specification/datatypes/#markup-line) that describes the semantic meaning and use of the instance.
 This information is ideal for use in documentation.

 If provided, this description MUST override the `<description>` declared on the corresponding definition, if a `<description>` is declared there.
 If not provided on an instance, the effective description of the instance MUST be the `<description>` declared on the definition.
-If neither the instance or the definition provide a `<description>`, then the instance MUST NOT have a declared description.
+If neither the instance nor the definition provides a `<description>`, then the instance MUST NOT have a declared description.

 {{<callout>}}
 The description ties the instance to the related information element concept in the information domain that the instance is representing.
 This element can be used when the description of the instance differs in use from the description declared by the referenced definition.